Fontenelle Forest: Facilities

 Fontenelle Forest includes several facilities.
 The Katherine and Fred Buffett Forest Learning Center is the main building in the forest.
 Built in 2000, it has space for school programs, public education events and private events.
-Two miles from the Learning Center is the Gilbert and Martha Hitchcock Wetlands Learning Center.
-It offers educational spaces adjacent to the Gifford Memorial Boardwalk, a 3/8-mile path that leads to a two-story observation tower overlooking the Great Marsh, and was opened in 1999.
+Two miles from the Learning Center was the Gilbert and Martha Hitchcock Wetlands Learning Center.
+It offered educational spaces adjacent to the Gifford Memorial Boardwalk, a 3/8-mile path that leads to a two-story observation tower overlooking the Great Marsh and was opened in 1999.
+The Wetlands Learning Center experienced significant structural damage during a flood in 2019.
+It was deemed beyond repair and torn down.
+It has not been replaced.

 Fontenelle Forest also owns and operates Neale Woods, located north of Omaha.

 Wildlife

 Situated along the Missouri River Valley flyway, Fontenelle Forest, the Audubon Society reports that "246 species [of birds] have been recorded, among them 35 species of warblers."
 Birder's World named the forest one of the top ten warbler viewing spots in the United States.
 Bird Watching magazine wrote that Fontenelle Forest is, "the single best place to see eastern birds near the western edge of their ranges and western birds near their eastern borders."
 It is the only place in Nebraska where red-shouldered hawks have nested, and one of the few known places in the state that support pileated woodpeckers.
 Other species of note seen in the forest include Kentucky, prothonotary, and cerulean warbler; wood thrush; grasshopper sparrow; and whip-poor-will.